 (AONB).
-Limited housing growth is expected in the Plan area as outlined in Policy RA3.
+Limited housing growth is expected in the Plan area as outlined in Policy RA3 within the Core Strategy.
 More detail is in section 6.

 3. Key Issues

 The public consultation process described below highlighted a number of key issues, concerns and attributes which residents were concerned about and these are key to our formulation of the proposed policies contained herein.